datastreamapp/datastreamr/docs/README.md

   <br/>
   **Usage**
 * This function will be quicker than `records`, but if location specifics are needed, needs to be paired with `locations()` <br/>
-* Use this function either if you are uninterested in specific location coordinates, or in combination with `locations()` when you plan to pull millions of rows of data <br/>
+* Use this function if you are uninterested in specific location coordinates, or in combination with `locations()` when you plan to pull >200,000 of rows of data <br/>

 ```R
 observations(